Right-wing terrorism: Russia

 The Savior was a Russian neo-Nazi militant nationalist organization which claimed credit for the August 2006 Moscow market bombing, which killed 13.
 Media reports indicate that the market, located near Cherkizovsky, was targeted due to its high volume of Central Asian and Caucasian clientele.
-Four members of The Saviour were sentenced to life imprisonment, while four others received lesser prison terms.
 The Russian Imperial Movement is a Russian ultranationalist, white supremacist, far-right paramilitary organization based in Saint Petersburg.
 It has been designated as a terrorist group by the United States and Canada.

 Russian separatist forces in Donbas include several right-wing militias, connected to the official armed forces of the right-wing breakaway Donetsk People's Republic and Luhansk People's Republic in eastern Ukraine, which are designed terrorist organisations by the Ukrainian government.
 International volunteers for the militias have been arrested for plotting terror attacks.

+According to The Daily Telegraph, Russian state militarization of the youth and narratives of external threats have been responsible for youth violence and school attacks against perceived outsiders.
+There were at least seven school attacks in the first two months of 2026, like the Bashkir State Medical University attack in which a teen neo-Nazi stabbed seven foreign students while shouting Nazi slogans and painting a swastika with the victims' blood.
+There is also a convergence with militants fighting in Ukraine, the neo-Nazi paramilitary Rusich group supported the 15-year-old white supremacist who stabbed a Tajik student to death in the 2025 Odintsovo school attack.

 Spain

-Far-right terrorist acts surged after the death of dictator Francisco Franco in Spain 1975 and continued until the early 1980s, ranging from assassination of individuals to mass murder.
+Far-right terrorist acts surged after the death of dictator Francisco Franco in 1975 and continued until the early 1980s, ranging from assassination of individuals to mass murder.

 Sweden

 Both the 2009–10 Malmö shootings and the Trollhättan school stabbing were conducted by right-wing terrorists along with a refugee centre bombing in 2017.
 A notable serial killer motivated by far-right motives is John Ausonius.
-Far-rightists were also responsible for attacking an anti-racist demonstration in Stockholm in December 2013.